acoyfellow/ai-research-agent/README.md

-# 🤖 AI Research Assistant
+# 🤖 AI Research Agent

 An intelligent, self-improving research system powered by Cloudflare Workers and OpenAI.
 This system uses two Durable Objects to recursively generate, verify, and refine AI research responses.